Baro-dev99/Portfolio-Website/README.md

 # Portfolio-Website
 A Portfolio website developed from A to Z.
-A website that displays the projects & the academic profile of the user.
+It displays the projects & the academic profile of the user.